British Institute of Professional Photography, ‘First Merit’ award winning image from 1985

-Whilst I was in college studying photography, I was given an assignment to photograph the interior of a Chapel within a convent in Mossley Hill, Liverpool.
-For this shoot, I used a 5X4 inch monorail plate camera which was simply wonderful to use, given that it was completely manual and not like any other camera I had used before.
-I would still love a 5X4 camera of my own even today…
+Whilst studying photography, I was given an assignment to photograph the interior of a chapel within a convent in Mossley Hill, Liverpool.
+For this shoot, I used a 5×4 inch monorail camera, which was simply wonderful to use given that it was completely manual and not like any other camera I had used before.
+I would still love a 5×4 camera of my own even today…

 I was even more astonished to hear that my photograph had been chosen to win a ‘First Merit’ award in the student category of this prestigious BIPP North West region Competition.